 University of Minnesota-Duluth

-Market Based Economies and Sustainability part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Essays
+Market Based Economies and Sustainability part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Essays

 Chris McIntosh, Economics, University of Minnesota-Duluth Sustainability must be taught in an interdisciplinary context due to the three major perspectives it encompasses: environmental, financial, and social.
 I ...